-"To identify possible pollutant sources that may contribute pollutants to stormwater, and identify Best Management Practices (BMPs) that, when implemented, will reduce or eliminate any possible water quality impacts.
+"To identify possible pollutant sources that may contribute pollutants to stormwater, and identify Control Measures (CM's) that, when implemented, will reduce or eliminate any possible water quality impacts.
 The SWMP must be completed and implemented at the time the project breaks ground, and revised if necessary as construction proceeds to accurately reflect the conditions and practices at the site."